 At the Parrish Law Firm, PLLC, we want to provide you with any information you need following a dog bite.

-If you have questions about if and how to report your dog bite case, call our office today at (571) 229-1800.
+If you have questions about if and how to report your dog bite case, call our dog bite lawyer today at (571) 229-1800.
 We can help you understand the steps to follow to preserve evidence, protect your claim, and pursue damages.